gilligan-ees-4760/EES_4760_5760_website/planning/latex_syllabus/EES_4760_5760_Homework_Assignments.md

-* Teams will give a presentation on their projects.
+* Turn in an ODD for extending your chosen model to ask new questions.

 ### Notes on Homework:

-See the team project assignment sheet for details on what I expect for the presentation.
+See the semester research project assignment sheet for details.

-# Mon., Dec.
-2: Research project presentations
+# Wed., Nov.
+12: Draft model code for research project

 ## Homework